Saturday, 30 June 2018

 LEGENDS

-As per the local legend, during 17th century, the Mysore king Raja wodeyar made Tirumalaraja also known as Ranga Raya as a care taker of Srirangapatna.
+As per the local legend, during the 17th century, the Mysore king Raja Wodeyar made Tirumalaraja also known as Ranga Raya as a caretaker of Srirangapatna.
 His second wife Alamelamma took over when her husband left for Talakadu.
-She had a lot of jewelleries.
-When her husband was infected with a incurable decease, She headed towards Talakadu.
-When she was Travelling to talakadu, the Mysore king send his army people to rob the Jewelleries of Alamelamma.
-Fearing from the Raja Wodeyars army, She threw all the jewelleries in to the River Kaveri and ends her life by jumping in to the river.
+She had a lot of jewelry.
+When her husband was infected with an incurable disease, She headed towards Talakadu.
+When she was Travelling to Talakadu, the Mysore king sent his army people to rob the Jewelleries of Alamelamma.
+Fearing from the Raja Wodeyars army, She throws all the jewelleries into the River Kaveri and ends her life by jumping into the river.
 Before jumping she gave a curse…

 "Talakadu Maralaagi (Talakadu become sandy – தலக்காடு மணல்மேடாகட்டும்).